Minderoo-OceanOmics-Centre-UWA/eDNABERT_S_Ecosystem_mapping/README.md

 - Dimensionality reduction with t-SNE or UMAP for visualization
 - Intermediate outputs in Parquet format for downstream analysis

-This pipeline is designed for *biodiversity research*, *ecological monitoring*, and *machine learning* workflows where robust, vectorised, taxonomy-indepndent representations of eDNA data are needed.
+This pipeline is designed for *biodiversity research*, *ecological monitoring*, and *machine learning* workflows where robust, vectorised, taxonomy-independent representations of eDNA data are needed.

 This is what the tSNE clustering of those per-site embeddings looks like along a latitude gradient: